Employment law - overview

 FAQs people ask about dismissing employees, including disciplinary procedures and what to do about claims of constructive or wrongful dismissal.

-Facing a claim at an employment tribunal can be stressful and expensive.
+Facing an employment tribunal claim can be stressful and expensive.
 Find out answers to some of your frequently asked questions.

 FAQs about flexible working, including employee rights to request flexible working and your obligations when it comes to granting requests.